geotrev/bulba/README.md

 Properties are integral to `UpgradedComponent`.
 Think of them as informants to your component's render state, similar to how state works in React.

 To add properties, create a static getter called `properties` that returns an object, where each entry is the property name (key) and configuration (value).
-Property names should always be `camelCase`.
+Property names should always be `camelCased`.

 Example: